paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-007-allowances-other-than-travel-and-transportation-allowances.md

 | E–2 | 45.00 | 45.00 |
 | E–1 | 45.00 | 45.00” |

-and struck out “A member in pay grade E–4 (less than four years’ service), E–3, E–2, or E–1 is considered at all times to be without dependents.”.
+and struck out “A member in pay grade E–4 (less than four years’ service), E–3, E–2, or E–1 is considered at all times to be without dependents.”

 Subsec. (b).
 Pub.
 L. 93–64, § 105(3), in second sentence substituted reference to subsection “(j)” for “(g)”.